danmons/240pTestSuite_HCFR/README.md

 * R, G, B values (one column each, 8 bit RGB full range 0-255)
 * X, Y, Z values (one column each)
 * L, a, b values (one column each)

+The CSV files are named with identifiers separated by underscore "_" characters, left to right:
+* Numeric order in which they should appear in a list for users to select
+* HCFR default or adjusted for a given console name
+* Colour space
+* White point temperature standard

+So for example, `01_hcfr_rec601_d65.csv` will appear first in the list, uses the unadjusted/default HCFR values, the Rec.601 colour space, and targets a CIE standard illuminant D65 (6504K) white point.
+No gamma values are required in the filenames, as these have no effect on the generator test patterns, are user-selected in HCFR and are dealt with at measurement time.

 ## Alternative sources for colour pattern generation